Two goat farmers murdered in Westmoreland

 Residents of Crowder district in Grange Hill, Westmoreland, are mourning the gruesome killing of two goat farmers whose mutilated bodies were found in bushes on Tuesday.

-The deceased have been identified as 65-year-old Henry 'Mas Hen' Jones and 44-year-old Brian 'Fowlie' Chamber, both of Crowder.
+The deceased have been identified as 65-year-old Henry ‘Mas Hen’ Jones and 44-year-old Brian ‘Fowlie’ Chambers, both of Crowder.

 It is reported that Jones and Chambers left home about 6:30 a.m. on Monday to tend to their animals at a property in Jacob Hill Mountain.